dougeby/IntuneDocs/intune/device-profile-assign.md

 For example, you assign a device profile to the **All corporate users** user group, but exclude members in the **Senior Management Staff** user group.
 Since both groups are user groups, all members of the **Senior Management Staff** are excluded from the policy, even though they're members of the **All corporate users** include group.

-Inclusion takes precedence over exclusion:

-- When using mixed groups, such as user group-to-device group, or device group-to-user group
+Inclusion takes precedence over exclusion when using mixed groups, such as user group-to-device group, or device group-to-user group.
-- If there are other conflicts

-For example, you want to assign a device profile to all devices in your organization, except kiosk devices.
+For example, you want to assign a device profile to all users in your organization, except kiosk devices.
 You include the **All Users** group, but exclude the **All Devices** group.
 In this case, all your users and their devices get the policy, even if the user’s device is in the **All Devices** group.

 Exclusion only looks at the direct members of the group.
 It doesn't include devices that are associated with a user.
 However, devices that don't have a user, don't get the policy.
 This behavior happens because devices without users have no relationship to the **All Users** group.